Employability Skills Unlock Opportunity

 “We identified nine key industry sectors and invited leaders from each of those industries to participate in a steering committee,” said Beth Truelove, President of the White County Chamber.
 “The leaders on the steering committee became the chair of their industry sector.
 While the steering committee met as a group, we also met with each individual industry sector.”

-The employers slowed down enough to think about what skills candidates really need in order to get hired.
+The employers slowed down enough to think about what skills candidates really need to get hired.
 Many employers had been so focused on industry-specific skills, they were overlooking one of their biggest challenges: employability skills.
-When the employers came together as a group, they realized they all had the similar problems.
+When the employers came together as a group, they realized they all had similar problems.
 They were willing to train new hires, but many of their candidates lacked basic employability skills:

 • Critical Thinking: Thinking objectively, assessing information accurately and making sound decisions based on the information they receive.